 Under the Pregnancy Discrimination Act, your employer must treat you the same way it treats other temporarily disabled employees.
 If the employer (or the collective bargaining agreement) provides light duty, part-time work or alternative assignments to other temporarily disabled employees, then you cannot be denied the same treatment.

 In addition, the state’s handicap discrimination law applies to pregnancy-related disabilities.
 Under that law, if your condition impairs your ability to perform major life activities, then your employer must accommodate your disability through light duty, alternative assignments, room changes, etc. Whether such accommodations are reasonable or necessary depends upon the circumstances of each case.

 Under what circumstances can my employer require me to supply medical certification in order to get leave?

-No medical documentation or certification is required in order to obtain parental leave under the Family and Medical Leave Act, Massachusetts Maternity Leave Law or Small Necessities Leave Act.
-Your employer cannot require you to submit any medical documentation in order to qualify for the eight weeks of maternity leave under the MMLL.
+No medical documentation or certification is required in order to obtain parental leave under the Family and Medical Leave Act, Massachusetts Parental Leave Law or Small Necessities Leave Act.
+Your employer cannot require you to submit any medical documentation in order to qualify for the eight weeks of leave under the MPLL.